Expat Exchange

 Expats, digital nomads and retirees living in Amsterdam responded:

 "Expats and digital nomads often appreciate the vibrant culture and nightlife of Amsterdam, as well as the city's excellent public transportation system.
 They also enjoy the city's many parks and canals, which provide a peaceful respite from the hustle and bustle of the city.
 On the other hand, some expats and digital nomads may find the cost of living in Amsterdam to be quite high, as well as the fact that the city can be quite crowded at times.
-Additionally, the weather in Amsterdam can be quite unpredictable, with cold, wet winters and hot, humid summers," wrote one expat living in Amsterdam.
+Additionally, the weather in Amsterdam can be quite unpredictable, with cold, wet winters and hot, humid summers," said one expat living in Amsterdam.

 What type of social life can someone expect in Amsterdam?